French Rite: Revolutionary period, First Empire, and reorganization of the high grades (1789–1826)

+Although the formal union broke down in 1805, it had already established overlapping institutions and jurisdictions.
+The Grand Orient continued to administer both its four French Orders and the first eighteen degrees of the Scottish system.

+After 1815, the Grand Orient reasserted its authority over the Scottish high grades and used its existing administrative network to organize councils of Kadosh, consistories, and other bodies.
+Between approximately 1816 and 1826, it developed a stable model for the practice of the AASR in which a Free-Mason who had attained the Rose Croix could continue through the grades administered by councils of Kadosh and consistories.
+This development placed the Scottish continuation beyond Rose Croix within the same institutional environment that had previously governed the French Orders.

+The subsequent decline of the four French Orders is therefore better understood as a gradual process of administrative integration, jurisdictional competition, and ritual convergence rather than as the result of the supposed attractiveness of the thirtieth and thirty-third degrees.
+Because the two systems were increasingly administered in parallel the distinction between a French and a Scottish progression became progressively blurred.
+The French Orders were increasingly treated as corresponding or preliminary stages within a broader system dominated above the Rose Croix by Scottish bodies.
+Over the course of the nineteenth century, the original ceremonies of the first three Orders were progressively abbreviated, communicated, bypassed, or allowed to fall out of regular practice, although the French Rite remained widely practiced in symbolic lodges and the full system remained practiced in other countries.

 Nineteenth Century Evolution

 The nineteenth century brought significant philosophical and structural changes to the French Rite.
 Between 1849 and 1877, the rite underwent a fundamental transformation regarding its relationship with religion.
 In 1849, the GODF had adopted principles requiring belief in God and the immortality of the soul.
 However, in 1877, these requirements were removed, establishing the principle of absolute freedom of conscience.
 This decision led to a break in relations with the United Grand Lodge of England, which viewed this change as a deviation from traditional masonic principles.

 From 1887 onward, physical trials and certain symbolic elements were gradually replaced by rationalist discourses.
 However, this period also saw the development of various paramasonic practices, including funeral ceremonies, spousal recognitions, adoptions, and white (public) ceremonies (Private white ceremonies and public white ceremonies).
 In 1922, new closing formulas were introduced that remain in use today.